 Cash compensation for our independent, non-employee directors' services is governed by previous decisions of our compensation committee, Board and shareholders, and is subject to terms and conditions of our Compensation Policy.
 Additionally, each independent, non-employee director currently receives upon his or her appointment a restricted stock unit award (the "Initial RSU Award"), with such Initial RSU Award having a value equal to \$50,000 on the date of grant (as determined based on the closing price of our ordinary shares on the date of grant).
 Each independent, non-employee director is also entitled to receive an annual grant of RSUs (the "Annual RSU Award"), with such Annual RSU Award having a value equal to \$50,000 on the date of grant.
 The Initial RSU Award and Annual RSU Award each vest ratably in four equal quarterly installments starting three months from the date of grant (subject to the non-employee director's continued service with the Company through each applicable vesting date), with the vesting of such awards to be accelerated upon certain change of control events in accordance with the Compensation Policy.
-At our 2020 annual general meeting, our shareholders approved an amendment to our Compensation Policy as then in effect, whereby (x) all or a portion of our non-directors' cash compensation may be paid in equity, at the discretion of our compensation committee, in order to preserve the Company's cash, and (y) equity compensation of directors will be payable in the first instance in RSUs but such compensation may also be payable, at the discretion of our compensation committee, in cash, based on a formula to be determined and with such payment provisions as shall result in the equivalent effect of vesting of RSUs, in order to preserve the equity available for incentives.
+At our 2020 annual general meeting, our shareholders approved an amendment to our Compensation of our compensation committee, in order to preserve the Company's cash, and (y) equity compensation of directors will be payable in the first instance in RSUs but such compensation may also be payable, at the discretion of our compensation committee, in cash, based on a formula to be determined and with such payment provisions as shall result in the equivalent effect of vesting of RSUs, in order to preserve the equity available for incentives.